bhklab/PredictIO-MV-Dist/data/procdata/README.md

 ## Purpose

 This directory stores **intermediate processed data objects** generated from raw RNA-seq and clinical inputs.
-These `.rda` files are structured for downstream analyses such as signature scoring, survival modeling, and meta-analysis.
+These `.rda` files are structured support multivariable analyses such as signature scoring and predicting IO therapy response using XGBoost modeling.

 Each file typically includes: